seldon1000/ELIMcollection/README.md

 - Optical Flux (Cap.
 8.2)

 ## Contributing
-Of course, if you have better examples or just want to help improving the collections, feel free to contact us!
+If you want to contribute, reach the original repository.
+This fork is just for educational purposes and won't be mantained.